kedro-org/kedro/docs/source/extend_kedro/plugins.md

 ## CLI Hooks

 You can also develop Hook implementations to extend Kedro's CLI behaviour in your plugin.
-To find available CLI Hooks, please visit [kedro.framework.cli.hooks](/api/kedro.framework.cli.hooks).
+To find available CLI Hooks, please visit our {py:mod}`~kedro.framework.cli.hooks` API documentation.
 To register CLI Hooks developed in your plugin with Kedro, add the following entry in your project's `pyproject.toml`:

 ```toml